tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   LIMIT 5;
   ```

 * For the first bonus, the `payment` table alone does not contain staff information, only a `staff_id`.
-Therefore, the a `JOIN` is necessary to access the `first_name` and `last_name` of the `staff` table, which can then be used in the `GROUP BY` clause to group by staff names and then calculate the count of customers they've serviced.
+Therefore, the `JOIN` is necessary to access the `first_name` and `last_name` of the `staff` table, which can then be used in the `GROUP BY` clause to group by staff names and then calculate the count of customers they've serviced.

   ```sql
   SELECT first_name, last_name, COUNT(customer_id) AS customer_count